 Articles and books that are available at James A. Gibson Library are typically cancelled.
 Items that are not available at a Canadian library are typically cancelled for undergraduates.

 Systematic, cumulative copying is prohibited.
-Submission of the Interlibrary Loan request constitutes agreement that the materials received will be used for the purpose of education, research, or private study only, and that the requestor has not previously received a copy of the article/document being requested.
+Submission of the interlibrary loan request constitutes agreement that the materials received will be used for the purpose of education, research, or private study only, and that the requester has not previously received a copy of the article/document being requested.